Settling Old Debt with Northland Group and LVNV Funding

 For readers who are not past the SOL to be sued for collection, settling with Northland Group, LVNV Funding, or any collection accounts for that matter – when set beside credit goals like qualifying for a home loan, refinancing a mortgage, accessing new student loans – settling these types of collection debts for less, and getting a zero balance owed reflected on your credit report – makes a ton of sense.

-If you can answer my question in the comment section below, I can offer additional feedback.
-Anyone reading this page can post questions and specific details dealing with Northland Group or LVNV Funding.
+If you can answer my question in the comments below, I can offer additional feedback.
+Anyone reading this page can post questions and specific details about dealing with Northland Group or LVNV Funding for feedback.